 <tr>row of a

-This returns an array with all the element’s children elements.
+This returns an array with all the element’s children nodes.

 As you already know, each element in the HTML document can have some sort of HTML content.
 It does not matter if it is a

-☝ You can find other 2 properties on the internet: nodeValue and textContent, but they are not really universally used and they are more limited in functionality.
+textContent, but they are not really universally used and are more limited in functionality.

-<div> with the id="myFirstDiv" and you want to add a new h1 inside of that div.
+id="myFirstDiv" and you want to add a new

 You can use the appendChild function like this: